-Visit Our Beautiful Garden Design Center To help customers create beautiful gardens that also conserve water, we offer our attractive waterwise Garden Design Center on the grounds of the Goleta Water District Office at: 4699 Hollister Avenue, Goleta (across from San Marcos High School)
+Visit the Goleta Water District Demonstration Gardens To help customers create beautiful gardens that also conserve water, we offer our attractive Demonstration Gardens on the grounds of the Goleta Water District Office at: 4699 Hollister Avenue, Goleta (across from San Marcos High School).

-The plants in the garden are grouped according to water use in a series of "rooms" including: Perennial Border, Mediterranean Garden, Exotic Garden, Traditional Garden, Southern California Native Garden, and Desert Garden.
+The plants in the garden are grouped according to water use in a series of "rooms" including: Perennial Border, Mediterranean Garden, Exotic Garden, Traditional Garden, Southern California Native Garden, Desert Garden, and the new Edible Landscape Garden.

 One Secret Is Choosing the Right Plants You can have a beautiful garden and still conserve water.
-The secret is choosing the right kinds of plants, which are native and waterwise.
-Check out our garden for ideas or click here.
+The secret is choosing the right kinds of plants, which are waterwise and sometimes native and even edible.
+Check out our garden for ideas.

 Planning Wisely Makes a Difference To help you plan your garden, you may want to check out the District’s attractive waterwise demonstration garden on the grounds of the District Office at 4699 Hollister Ave., Goleta, across from San Marcos High School.

-Variety of Options On display at the acre-plus demonstration garden is a variety of water-conserving landscaping with groupings of plants that are compatible, express numerous styles and grow well here.
-To see a list of other demonstration gardens click here.
+Variety of Options The Demonstration Gardens display a variety of water-conserving landscaping options with groupings of plants that are compatible, express numerous styles, and grow well here.
+To see a list of other demonstration gardens throughout Santa Barbara County click here.

-And It’s All Free The garden is open free to the public during regular business hours.
-No reservation is needed.
+The garden is open free to the public during regular business hours.

-Demonstration Gardens The public demonstration gardens in Santa Barbara County provide living examples of resource efficient landscaping.
-Take your class to a garden in your area for an afternoon outdoors.
+Public demonstration gardens throughout Santa Barbara County provide living examples of resource efficient landscaping.
+Visit a garden in your area for an afternoon outdoors.

 Alice Keck Park Memorial Garden City block bounded by Arrellaga, Santa Barbara, Garden and Micheltorena Streets, Santa Barbara.
 Self-guided tour only.
 This 4.6 acre informal park emphasizes exotic flora.
 The planting areas are separated according to cultural conditions, ranging from boggy to arid, with a section of low-water using plants.
 A plant directory is near the center of the park, above the pond.
 Open 8:00 a.m. to sunset every day.
 Free.